mui/material-ui/docs/src/pages/customization/themes.md

 ## Configuration variables

-Changing the configurations variables is the most effective way to get Material-UI matching your needs.
+Changing the configurations variables is the most effective way to match Material-UI to your needs.
 By default, your Material-UI application will use the default theme.

 ### Palette